 Beef Noodle Soup

-Makes 8 satisfying (American-sized) bowls
+Makes 8 satisfying (American-sized) bowls For the broth:

 2 medium yellow onions (about 1 pound total)